...continued from WHISTLE DOCTOR BLOWING HARD

 And Orwell, like Ford and Lindbergh also, wasn't anti-Hitler, he was anti-Stalin.
 Orwell tried to bring to the English people's attention the fact that the so-called "Western World" - the Capitalists - were helping Lenin's Communists (under the murdering brute Stalin) destroy Europe.
 This is what his book "Animal Farm" is all about, and which he wrote during World War Two and which no one would publish until AFTER the war, at which time England was again pretending to be enemies with the Communists, and now pretending to itself be Socialist - ie the Labour Party had won the post-war election and was in power.
 See ORWELL'S PUBLISHING PROBLEMS.
 Germany had been divided into pieces, a major part of it having been handed to Communist Russia, along with Poland which was the reason England had entered the war in the first place, ie to "protect" it from Hitler.
 There was no thought of "protecting" it from Stalin.
 Orwell wrote essays and articles during and after the war describing atrocities perpetrated against Germans by the allied powers.
 See ORWELL'S WAR WRITINGS.

 As well, like Ford and Lindbergh also, Orwell was accused sometimes of being an anti-Semite for some of the things he said about Jews in articles he wrote over the years.
 He talked about the Protocols of Zion and wasn't opposed to people believing the book was true.
-See ORWELL ON ANTI-SEMITISM and ANTI-SEMITISM IN BRITAIN.
+See ORWELL'S VIEWS ON JEWS and ANTI-SEMITISM IN BRITAIN.

 In his own way, in "1984", Orwell describes a version of a Jewish plan for world domination in "the book" by Emmanuel Goldstein.
 See GOLDSTEIN CONSPIRACY FOR WORLD DOMINATION.